osuosl/timesync/source/api.rst

 ------------------  -----------------------------------------------------------------
 Sitewide spectator  View all time entries
-Sitewide manager    Create projects and activities, create users Sitewide admin      Any action; promote users to managers
+Sitewide manager    Create projects and activities, create users Sitewide admin      Any action, including promote users to managers and admins
 ==================  =================================================================

 A user may be a member, spectator, and/or manager of multiple projects, and a